ENEE467/Getting_Started/README.md

-# Getting_Started
+# Putting the lab software on your personal computer

+This repository will only work for a Linux machine.
 This repository contains the file that is needed to build the docker image on your own computer.

-Go to Wiki page for details.
+Please go to the Wiki page (please see the wiki icon at the top of this page) for the steps to follow.